dwyl/PWA-Liveview/README.md

 What are we building?
 A three pages webap:

-1. We mimic a stock mananger.
-   - Yjs-Stock.
-On the first page, we mimic a shopping cart where users can pick items until stock is depleted, at which point the stock is replenished.
-Every user will see and can interact with this counter
+1. We mimic a stock manager in two versions.
+Every user can pick from the stock which is broadcasted and synced to the databased.
+The picked amounts are cumulated when offline and the database is synced and state reconciliation.
-   - PgSync-Stock.
-This page features `phoenix_sync` in _embedded_ mode streaming logical replicates of a Postgres table.
+   - PgSync-Stock page features `phoenix_sync` in _embedded_ mode streaming logical replicates of a Postgres table.
+   - Yjs-Channel page features 'Sqlite` used as a backup via a Channel.
 2. FlightMap.
-On the second page, we propose an interactive map with a form with two inputs where **two** users can edit collaboratively a form to display markers on the map and then draw a great circle between the two points.
+This page proposes an interactive map with a form with two inputs where **two** users can edit collaboratively a form to display markers on the map and then draw a great circle between the two points.

 ## Why?

 Traditional Phoenix LiveView applications face several challenges in offline scenarios:

-1. **no Offline Interactivity**:
-   Some applications need to maintain interactivity even when offline, preventing a degraded user experience.

-2. **no Offline Navigation**:
-   User may need to navigate through pages.

-3. **WebSocket Limitations**:
 LiveView's WebSocket architecture isn't naturally suited for PWAs, as it requires constant connection for functionality.
-When online, we use `Phoenix.Channel` for real-time collaboration.

-4. **State Management**:
 It is challenging to maintain consistent state across network interruptions between the client and the server.

-5. **Build tool**:
-   We need to setup a Service Worker to cache HTML pages and static assets to work offline, out of the LiveView goodies.
+Since we need to setup a Service Worker to cache HTML pages and static assets to work offline, we need a different bundler from the one used by default with `LiveView`.

 ## Design goals